Finder makes money from featured partners, but editorial opinions are our own.

 Instead of picking individual stocks, it can be safer (and easier) to invest in a whole portfolio of stocks.
 This is where ETFs come in handy.

-There are over 200 ETFs available in Australia and over 50% offer a collection of US stocks.
+There are over 200 ETFs available in Australia and even more available on US exchanges.

 Traditionally, ETFs track a stock market index.
 The two main market indices for the US are the S&P 500 index and the Nasdaq Composite index.
-While the S&P 500 is a portfolio of the 500 biggest public companies in the US, the Nasdaq focuses primarily on technology companies.
+While the S&P 500 is a portfolio of 500 of the biggest public companies in the US, the Nasdaq focuses primarily on technology companies.

-For this reason, S&P 500 ETFs have greater diversification and are less volatile than Nasdaq ETFs.
+For this reason, S&P 500 ETFs have greater diversification and may be less volatile than Nasdaq ETFs.

 4. Buy your US stocks